 - Store purchases

 Most card issuers carefully align these categories with times of year that match up with consumer spending patterns.
 For instance, store rewards may be more likely to accumulate at 5% around the holidays.
-The American Express Blue Cash Preferred is one card known for offering this exponential boon on it’s rotating categories.
+The Discover it Cash Back is one card known for offering this exponential boon on it’s rotating categories.
 If you’re a planner and a tracker, it may be a good card for you.

 Regardless of the methodology for accruing cashback rewards, however, they typically can be redeemed for a gift card, deposited into a bank account (sometimes with special perks if the card issuer is also your checking provider), or used to slice down your existing credit debt.
 The amount of rewards you will have access to is dependent on how much you use your cashback rewards card, where you use it, and what the point structure is like.
 Examining your own spending habits in these areas before you set out on your research, will determine which card is the best fit for you.